python/cpython/Doc/howto/sorting.rst

 This is needed because ``None`` is not comparable to other types.

-* Convert mapping types into sortable items before sorting:
+* Convert mapping types into sorted item lists before sorting:

 .. doctest::